Peripheral artery disease: Classification

-The TASC (and TASC II) classification suggested PAD treatment is based on the severity of disease seen on angiogram.
+The TASC (and TASC II) classification suggests PAD treatment is based on the severity of the disease seen on an angiogram.

 Screening

-It is not clear if screening for disease in the general population is useful as it has not been extensively studied.
+It is unclear if screening for disease in the general population is useful, as it has not been extensively studied.
 This includes screening with the ankle-brachial index (ABI), although a systematic review of the literature did not support the use of routine ABI screening in asymptomatic patients.

 Testing for coronary artery disease or carotid artery disease is of unclear benefit.
 While PAD is a risk factor for abdominal aortic aneurysms (AAA), there is no data on screening individuals with asymptomatic PAD for abdominal aortic aneurysms.
-In people with symptomatic PAD screening by ultrasound for AAA is not unreasonable.
+For people with symptomatic PAD, screening by ultrasound for AAA is not unreasonable.

+Wearable devices and remote patient monitoring

+A 2022 review found that a variety of wearable medical devices measuring different parameters (such as body temperature) were being combined with remote patient monitoring of PAD patients, to improve health outcomes.

+Some studies propose the development of devices measuring oxygen continuously during exercise.
+This is because resting perfusion and metabolic activity are extremely low and differences between non-patients and PAD patients are barely measurable.
+As such, testing of vascular function and energetics requires a physiological challenge.
+Pulse oximeters can be inconvenient to wear during exercise and only give oxygen values at discrete time points, nor is there sufficient evidence to support any use in identifying PAD.
+Some publications and studies therefore discuss the use of wearable sensors measuring oxygen levels continuously in PAD patients, such as through transcutaneous means.
+However, because transcutaneous measurements are affected by movement (such as during exercise) and body temperature, the use of oxygen sensors that are inserted subcutaneously as opposed to transcutaneously may most effectively help monitor a PAD patient's progress and direct therapy decisions.
+To date, one oxygen sensing system has been approved for use in Europe to measure tissue perfusion in all PAD patients.

 Treatment

 Depending on the severity of the disease, these steps can be taken, according to these guidelines: